zarkones/XENA/README.md

 Monero: **87RZRSuASU4cdVXWSXvxLUQ84MpnbpxNHfkucSP9gjNE4TzCUSWT5H7fYunk7JLGPpE9QwHXjZQtaNpeyuKsB8WWLGz13ZJ**

+Or you can Star this project.
+It is free to do so.

 ### DESCRIPTION ###

 XENA is the managed remote administration platform.
 Aiming to create an ecosystem which provides logistical support to the bot clients.
 Each service exposes an API in a JSON format delivered by HTTP protocol.
 Goal is to have a hybrid between centralized and decentralized network, depending on your preference, since it should be custimazible.